scholarships available

-A Year In Ceremony
+A Year in Ceremony

-Soul-Deep Transformation & Apprenticeship for Sacred Space Holders
+Soul-Deep Transformation & Apprenticeship for Sacred-Space Holders

-A 10 month journey within a deep, immersive learning cohort for those called to ritually tend to life’s sacred thresholds, to the wholeness of their communities, and to the balance between the human and more-than-human-world
+A 10 month journey within a deep, immersive learning cohort for those called to ritually tend to life’s sacred thresholds, to the wholeness of their communities, and to the balance between the human and more-than-human-world.

 “There is a deep longing among people in the West to connect with something bigger — with community and spirit.
 People know there is something missing in their lives, and believe that the rituals and ancient ways of the village offer some answers.”